The ten amazing characteristics of resilient children to ignite your resiliency

 Yet, we forget things that we knew innately when we were children.

-In fact, I think to develop resilience in people that there is so much that we can still learn from children.
+In fact, I think to develop corporate wellness that there is so much that we can still learn from children.

-In so many ways, children are resilient.
+In so many ways, children display the traits we want to see emerge from corporate wellness programs.
 And, we just need to learn what we’ve forgotten.

-Follow these 10 characteristics to ignite your resiliency skills.
+Follow these 10 characteristics to ignite corporate wellness programs.

 1. Persistence